 Good news for luxury travel cardholders – food delivery perks have become more popular recently.
 To keep up with the industry trends, the Chase Sapphire Reserve® has added DoorDash to its bundle of benefits, and premium American Express credit cards started offering Uber Eats perks.
 Before running out and opening up a card, however, it’s a good idea to examine the different dine-in and delivery benefits available with comparable credit cards.

 DashPass offers several advantages, including unlimited deliveries with no delivery fee on qualifying purchases.
 Since DoorDash charges up to a $5.99 fee per delivery, this benefit alone is worth getting excited about.
-Reserve cardholders also enjoy lower service fees and can earn credits for up to $60 on qualifying DoorDash purchases in 2021.
+Reserve cardholders also enjoy lower service fees.

 The DoorDash service area spans across major cities in the U.S. and Canada and delivers from over 300,000 restaurants – including both well-known chains and locally-owned stores to fit all budgets.